UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 <center/>

-Notes: To create PR, you click the green bottom "Compare and pull request".
+Notes: To create a pull request, you click the green bottom "Compare and pull request".
 In the new page, add a message to describe the changes you have made, scroll down to review the changed files, and the click the green button that reads "Create pull request".
-If you are working together in a team, you could also designate certain team members to review your work and assign relevant labels, via the right hand side panel.

 ---